Please note: At your instructor's discretion,

 Demonstrate your understanding of the limitations of

 correlation.
-You may be asked to speculate about
+You may be asked to speculate

-relationship between pairs of variables, with one
+causal relationship between pairs of variables, with

-clearly causing the other (e.g., being more
+one clearly causing the other (e.g., being more

 conservative and being Republican).
 You may be asked